Toutouwai/LimitPageTable/README.md

 If you are using translated text for the default PageTable "Add New" button then enter the translation in "Text for default 'Add New' button".

+Please note that limits and restrictions are applied with CSS/JS so should not be considered tamper-proof.

 ## License

 Released under Mozilla Public License v2.
 See file LICENSE for details.